 \section{Getting Cohen's absoluteness from Baire's category Theorem}

 Let us now show how Theorem \ref{thm:cohabs} is once again a consequence of forcing axioms.
-To do so, we dwelve deeper into set theoretic techniques and assume the reader has some acquaintance with the forcing method.
-We give below a brief recall sufficient for our aims.
+To do so, we delve deeper into set theoretic techniques and assume the reader has some acquaintance with the forcing method.
+We give below a brief review sufficient for our aims.